gwkkwg/asdf-install/website/source/tutorial/introduction.md

    [38]: http://www.cliki.net/mk-defsystem
    [39]: http://rpgoldman.real-time.com/lisp/fight-the-system.html

 _Update:_ Marco Antoniotti has patched ASDF-INSTALL to make it work with MK:DEFSYSTEM as well.
-See the [section about MK:DEFSYSTEM][40] below.
+See the [section about MK:DEFSYSTEM][mk:defsystem] below.

-   [40]: #defsystem
+{anchor asdf-install}

 ### What is ASDF-INSTALL?

 [ASDF-INSTALL][41], also written by Dan Barlow, is layered atop of ASDF and can automatically download Lisp libraries from the Internet and install them for you.
-It is also able to detect and [resolve dependencies][42] on other libraries.
+It is also able to detect and [resolve dependencies][dependencies] on other libraries.
 (These libraries have to be prepared for ASDF-INSTALL by their author.
-See more [below][43].)
+See more [below][using-a-library].)

    [41]: http://www.cliki.net/asdf-install
-   [42]: #dependencies
-   [43]: #url

 ASDF-INSTALL was originally written for the [SBCL][44] Common Lisp implementation.
 It has been recently ported to [CMUCL][45], [Allegro Common Lisp][46], [Xanalys LispWorks][47], and [CLISP][48] by [Edi Weitz][49].
 [Marco Baringer][50] added support for [OpenMCL][51], [James Anderson][52] added support for [Macintosh Common Lisp][53] (MCL).
 Douglas Crosher added support for the [Scieneer Common Lisp][56].